-- 4.2.1 Where more than one tenant with emergency status is bidding on the same property, the customer with the earliest priority date will be allocated the property. - 4.2.2 Where more than one tenant with emergency housing status and the same priority date has bid for a property a Cambridge City Council housing adviser will decide priority for shortlisting taking into account the needs of the applicants and the best use of housing stock. - 4.2.3 Where an applicant is identified as requiring a direct let the case will be referred to a Senior Officer for approval. - 4.2.4 In the event that the Council chooses to develop a housing scheme in more than one phase, residents may have emergency housing status applied in Homelink one phase at a time.
+- 4.2.1 Where more than one tenant with emergency status is bidding on the same property from different estate areas approved for redevelopment, allocation will be made based on the following: - 1.
+Earliest redevelopment 'start on site' date - 2.
+Home-Link application priority date - 4.2.2 Special consideration will be given to Home-Link applicants with DCM in the property that has been inspected by the council.
+Priority will be decided by a Cambridge City Council Officer considering the severity of the DCM, any serious health conditions and the age and vulnerability of household members.
+These cases may supersede the shortlisting criteria set out in 4.2.1. - 4.2.3 Where more than one tenant with emergency housing status and the same priority date has bid for a property, a Cambridge City Council Officer will decide priority for shortlisting taking into account the needs of the household and best use of housing stock. - 4.2.4 Where an applicant is identified as requiring a direct let the case will be referred to a Senior Officer for approval. - 4.2.5 In the event that the Council chooses to develop a housing scheme in more than one phase, residents may have emergency housing status applied in Homelink one phase at a time.
 This may mean that residents in a later phase of the development do not have emergency status applied in Homelink until the residents of the previous phase have been decanted.
-Residents will be informed individually of their Homelink band in such cases. - 4.2.5 Where a possession order is obtained for a breach of tenancy (i.e., rent arrears or antisocial behaviour) the tenant will no longer be considered eligible to be rehoused and/or supported under the policy. - 4.2.6 Where a tenancy ends for any other reason, (purchase of a property or moving via a mutual exchange arrangement), the tenant will no longer be considered eligible to be rehoused and/ or supported under the policy. - 4.2.7 Please refer to the Greater Cambridge general lettings policy for further details of this process. - 4.3 The Council commits to both: - 4.3.1 assisting tenants in making arrangements for leaving their current home and finding new accommodation (see section 6), and - 4.3.2 ensuring that suitable alternative accommodation is available, by prioritising tenant placement as outlined in 4.2. - 4.4 Tenants are however ultimately responsibility for their own accommodation arrangements and will be required to participate fully in the process.
+Residents will be informed individually of their Homelink band in such cases. - 4.2.6 Where a possession order is obtained for a breach of tenancy (i.e., rent arrears or antisocial behaviour) the tenant will no longer be considered eligible to be rehoused and/ or supported under the policy. - 4.2.7 Where a tenancy ends for any other reason, (purchase of a property or moving via a mutual exchange arrangement), the tenant will no longer be considered eligible to be rehoused and/ or supported under the policy. - 4.2.8 Please refer to the Greater Cambridge Lettings Policy for further details of this process. - 4.3 The Council commits to both: - 4.3.1 assisting tenants in making arrangements for leaving their current home and finding new accommodation (see section 6), and - 4.3.2 ensuring that suitable alternative accommodation is available, by prioritising tenant placement as outlined in 4.2. - 4.4 Tenants are however ultimately responsibility for their own accommodation arrangements and will be required to participate fully in the process.
 Tenants will still be liable to pay rent on any new home that they move to as part of the decanting process.
-Every effort will be made by the Council to re-house a tenant in the area of their choice. - 4.5 Three months after the approval of the detailed scheme by the Executive Councillor, the Council will issue a formal notice (Notice Seeking Possession) to tenants who have not yet moved out of their accommodation.
+Every effort will be made by the Council to re-house a tenant in the area of their choice.

+4.5 Three months after the approval of the detailed scheme by the Executive Councillor, the Council will issue a formal notice (Notice Seeking Possession) to tenants who have not yet moved out of their accommodation.
 This notice allows the Council to ask the County Court for an order requiring the tenant to leave their home.
 The Council must satisfy the Court by suitably establishing the grounds for serving of notice, as well as demonstrating that suitable alternative accommodation is available for the tenant/s to move into.